Website Manager

 6. ELECTION OF OFFICERS:

-Except for the PRO Representative, the Board of Directors shall be elected at large from the PBA membership during the annual meeting.
+With the exception of the PRO Representative, the Board of Directors shall be elected at large from the PBA membership during the annual meeting.
 The election may be by voice vote, or by secret ballot.
 The PRO Representative shall be appointed from the PRO Board of Directors.

 7. BOARD OF DIRECTORS:

 Composed of the PBA Officers who are elected at large, the appointed League Commissioners, and the appointed PRO Board Member.
 Performs duties such as serving on PBA committees, assists in promoting Baseball in the Papillion area.
-Approves PBA operating budget and ensures PBA’s financial records are reviewed at least once each fiscal year.
+Approves PBA operating budget, and ensures PBA’s financial records are reviewed at least once each fiscal year.

 Only members in good standing of the PBA and PRO shall be eligible to participate in its business meetings and only members in good standing shall be eligible to serve on its Board of Directors.